-Description If specified, it defines the host name that is used to register the service at the directory service.
-If not specified, the host address defined in listen.address will be used if specified.
-If neither hostname nor listen.address are specified, the service itself will search for externally reachable network interfaces and advertise their addresses.
+Description If specified and multihoming.enabled is false, it defines the host name that is used to register the service at the directory service.
+If neither hostname nor listen.address are specified, the service itself will search for an externally reachable network interface and advertise its address.
+To use multiple interfaces see multihoming.enabled.